awsdocs/aws-systems-manager-user-guide/doc_source/sysman-managed-instance-activation.md

    1. Choose **Select an existing custom IAM role that has the required permissions** to use the optional custom role you created earlier\.

 1. In the **Activation expiry date** field, specify an expiration date for the activation\.
+The default value is 24 hours\.
 **Note**
 If you want to register additional managed instances after the expiry date, you must create a new activation\.
 The expiry date has no impact on registered and running instances\.